-If an ambulance has not been called, the School Nurse or first aider will make an assessment of what action should be taken.
+If an ambulance has not been called, the School Nurse or first aider will assess what action should be taken.
 This may include calling an ambulance, escorting the injured party to the Health Centre and/or informing the parent/carer of an injured pupil.